 A state license is required for the practice of beauty culture, and a formal state board examination must be passed before this license can be obtained.
 State registration is required for trainees who, by their registration, become apprentices for the required 1,500 clock hours of study of physiology, chemistry, math, and other technical information pertaining to the trade.

-DIPLOMAS: Cosmetology 1500 hours
+DIPLOMAS: Cosmetologist 1500 hours

 CERTIFICATES:

-Instructor Training 300 hours
+Manicurist 864 hours

+Shampooist 432 hours

-DENTAL ASSISTANT
+DENTAL ASSISTING

 Location: Dickson Campus